Pylons/pyramid/docs/designdefense.rst

 will be required to interact with ZCML, and thus XML.
 Alas; it is what it is.
 You might think some other configuration file format would be better.
-But all configuration formats suck in one way or another; I personally don't think any of our lives would be markedly better if the format were YAML, JSON, or INI.
-It's all just plumbing that you mostly cut and paste once you're past 20 minutes into a project.
+But all configuration formats suck in one way or another.
+I personally don't think any of our lives would be markedly better if the format were YAML, JSON, or INI.
+It's all just plumbing that you mostly cut and paste once you've progressed 30 minutes into your first project.
+It seems that most of the folks who tend to agitate for another configuration file format are folks that haven't yet spent that 30 minutes.

 .. _model_traversal_confusion: